-Mediterranean 7 Layer Dip – A healthy Mediterranean twist on seven layer dip with hummus, Greek yogurt, Greek olives, feta cheese and more.
-Serve with pita chips or crudités.
+This Mediterranean 7 Layer Dip is a healthy twist on traditional Tex Mex seven layer dip.
+Layered hummus, Greek yogurt, Greek olives, feta cheese and more create a luscious dip to serve with pita chips or crudités.

 Take this to your New Years party and prepare to be the most popular person in the room.
 You’re welcome!